fEst1ck/verified-move/README.md

 # Requirement

-I'm using Coq version: 8.16.
+Coq version: 8.16.

 # Current Status

+The lastest development is currently on the tag-consistent branch.

 - [x] definitions
     - [x] types
     - [x] values